-- 5.200166 The site allocation for CO35 also relates to safeguarding the Repository's existing and functioning rail spur from inappropriate development that would adversely affect any existing or potential use for the sustainable transport of waste or materials. - 5.20167 The nearest European Wildlife Site is the Drigg Coast SAC, which lies on the far side of the Repository site from the sidings, around 580m away.
+- 5.200 The site allocation for CO35 also relates to safeguarding the Repository's existing and functioning rail spur from inappropriate development that would adversely affect any existing or potential use for the sustainable transport of waste or materials. - 5.201 The nearest European Wildlife Site is the Drigg Coast SAC, which lies on the far side of the Repository site from the sidings, around 580m away.
 The potential impact of this type of development is that polluted water could drain to the European Site.
-The area around the rail sidings drains towards the coast and the River Irt (part of the SAC). - 5.202168 This allocation does not propose any further development; the existing, normal requirements of planning permissions and of Environment Agency permits ensure that potentially contaminated water drains to a foul sewer or to a storage tank.
-As necessary, existing mitigation measures are in place, such as keeping clean rainwater separate from potentially contaminated water.

-5.203169 Furthermore, provided use of the rail sidings is limited to existing working hours (to avoid introducing new noise, light, traffic, etc., impacts on the surroundings) there are no evident, significant adverse impacts.
-Any localised impacts in terms of additional traffic would be offset by greater benefits from reduced impacts across the county's road network.

-5.204170 It is considered that this allocation would not adversely affect the integrity of the SAC.
+The area around the rail sidings drains towards the coast and the River Irt (part of the SAC). - 5.202 This allocation does not propose any further development; the existing, normal requirements of planning permissions and of Environment Agency permits ensure that potentially contaminated water drains to a foul sewer or to a storage tank.
+As necessary, existing mitigation measures are in place, such as keeping clean rainwater separate from potentially contaminated water. - 5.203 Furthermore, provided use of the rail sidings is limited to existing working hours (to avoid introducing new noise, light, traffic, etc., impacts on the surroundings) there are no evident, significant adverse impacts.
+Any localised impacts in terms of additional traffic would be offset by greater benefits from reduced impacts across the county's road network. - 5.204 It is considered that this allocation would not adversely affect the integrity of the SAC.

-5.205171 A pPlanning application permission for changing vaults 8 and 9 to disposal, as well as further vaults for disposal within CO35, was granted in July 2016 has been submitted to the County Council and is currently under consideration.
+5.205 Planning permission for changing vaults 8 and 9 to disposal, as well as further vaults for disposal within CO35, was granted in July 2016.
 It is not considered that these proposals would cause adverse cumulative impacts.
 On the assumption that usual measures would be required to be put in place for these developments to mitigate cumulative effects, it is considered that the integrity of the SAC would not be adversely affected.